 - c.
 Any material communications between the audit team and the auditor's national office regarding auditing or accounting issues arising in connection with the preparation of the Company's financial statements. - d.
-If applicable, any Management Representation letter or Internal Control Recommendation letter or Schedule of Unadjusted Differences issued, or proposed to be issued, by the independent auditor to the Company, and management's response. - e.
+Any material written communications between the independent auditor and management, such as any management letter or schedule of unadjusted differences. - e.
 Any material correcting adjustments that have been identified by the independent auditor which are required to be disclosed in the Company's periodic filings. - f.
-Any major issue as to the adequacy of the Company's internal controls and specific audit steps adopted in light of material control deficiencies. - 9.
+Any major issue as to the adequacy of the Company's internal controls and specific audit steps adopted in light of significant deficiencies or material weaknesses in internal control over financial reporting. - 9.
 Review and discuss with management and the independent auditors any material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the Company with entities of which the Committee is made aware whose accounts are not consolidated in the financial statements of the Company and that may have a material current or future effect on the Company's financial condition, results of operations, liquidity, capital expenditures, capital resources or significant components of revenues or expenses. - 10.
 The independent auditor shall report promptly to the Committee all material written communications between the independent audit firm and Company management.
 The Committee shall also review any problems with management and any other matters required to be communicated to the Committee under GAAS or applicable rules of the SEC, Nasdaq, or other regulatory authorities.
 The independent auditors shall also report on recently issued and adopted accounting standards, the Company's compliance therewith, and the effect of unusual or extraordinary transactions.
 The independent auditors must discuss their judgments about the quality and content of the Company's accounting principles with the Committee.